Traditions of Pomona College: 47 reverence

 Notable 47 sightings include the fact that Pomona is located off of exit 47 of Interstate 10, and the fact that the largest residential building on campus, Mudd-Blaisdell (formally Florence Carrier Blaisdell and Della Mullock Mudd Hall, a title with 47 characters), was completed in 1947 and contains a staircase with 47 balusters.

 Many Pomona alumni have deliberately inserted 47 references into their work.
+Joe Menosky (class of 1979), a writer for Star Trek: The Next Generation, inserted 47 mentions into nearly every episode of the show, a practice that has been picked up by other Star Trek writers.
 Pomona hosts a community service–oriented celebration every April 7 (abbreviated 4/7 in the U.S.).
 In the early 2010s, the college's clock tower was set up to chime on the 47th minute of the hour.

 Cup dropping

 Pomona's Frary Dining Hall has an open refectory with a vaulted ceiling and tiled floor.
 The acoustical properties of these attributes create a loud clattering sound when one of Frary's plastic cups is dropped.
 Whenever someone accidentally drops their cup, it is traditional for everyone else in the dining hall to finish their drink and do likewise.